nuclio/nuclio/README.md

 We designed nuclio to be extendable, using a modular and layered approach.
 We hope many will join us in developing new modules and integrations with more event and data sources, developer tools, and cloud platforms.

-## Getting-Started Start With nuclio
+## Getting Started With nuclio

 The simplest way to explore nuclio is to deploy the Playground micro-service (packaged as a kubernetes deployment), open a browser window, write code, deploy and execute functions. for more control use the nuctl CLI or APIs.
 Head over to the [nuclio SDK repository](http://github.com/nuclio/nuclio-sdk) for a complete step-by-step guide for writing and deploying your first nuclio function.